CAMPING IN YOSEMITE NATIONAL PARK

 Tips on keeping a bear-free campsite and staying bear-aware:

-- Do not leave cooking utensils, dishes, or stoves on your picnic table at your Yosemite campsite.
+• Do not leave cooking utensils, dishes, or stoves on your picnic table.
 It will guarantee unwanted visitors.
 And not just a black bear.
 Squirrels, chipmunks, marmots, and deer will raid your campsite for any items that look and smell like a treat!

 If you’ve never been camping in Yosemite National Park, add it to your adventure list!
 Want more adventure tips and travel destinations?
 Check out some of our other travel blogs here: